JefersonFG/moodle-log-cleaner/README.md

 Project for cleaning moodle activity logs based on the requirements of our current project.

 This script will take the logs and the list of students names as inputs and output the logs without entries from non students, such as admins and professors.
+It will also remove columns with data irrelevant for this project.

+## Dependencies

+This project relies on the `pandas` module being available, as well as the `odfpy` module necessary for writing and reading `.ods` files, format used by moodle when exporting the list of students for a given course.

 ## Usage